Integration without SDK (WebView)

 WebView Permissions

-Android WebView permissions were updated on Feb 25.
+Android and iOS WebView permissions were updated as of 04.2025.
 Ensure that your app’s WebView has the necessary permissions to access the camera and upload images.

 These permissions are required for uploading national IDs for new customers.